*As a publicly listed company, we bring added transparency, credibility, and trust to your preparation journey.

 Cracking CLAT in 30 Days: Knowing The Pattern

-Each question carries 1 mark, with a negative marking of 0.25 points for each incorrect response.
-The exam lasts for 120 minutes, which gives candidates a minute to answer each question.
-Below is a table that lists the number of questions for each section and their weightage.
+Each question carries 1 mark, with a negative marking of 0.25 marks for each incorrect response.
+The exam lasts for 120 minutes, giving candidates exactly 1 minute per question, so speed and accuracy both matter equally.

 Subject/Section